March 15 – March 18, 2017

 As a multidisciplinary artist, Samara’s works embrace diverse mediums such as film, video installation, sculpture, embroidery, and painting.
 Mundane household objects are reclaimed – handkerchiefs and oven mitts – and a story in the ordinary materializes, one that alludes to both the female wisdom that influences her practice and the ‘suffocating [female] roles’ that she witnessed as a child growing up.

 Samara is one of Palestine’s finest young talents with work that bridges many disciplines.
 Her commitment to art, subject matter, and social issues pushes the boundaries of society’s conventions and progresses her work from an exploration of the self into an awakening of dialogue born from personal and collective experience.

 Rana Samara Art Dubai Rana Samara Art Dubai Rana Samara Art Dubai

 Women, gender and sexual relations comprise the backbone of my work.
 It all started after a walk in Al-Amari refugee camp where I began wondering about the sex life of couples living in such condensed spaces that affords them almost no privacy.
-This privacy is especially difficult to achieve considering the large size of most Palestinian families and the cramped proximity in which neighbours and families live to each other.
-In my research I investigate the social contexts of sexuality and rely on the personal testimonies of the women I met.
-I had conversations with them about virginity, intimacy, sexual desire, gender norms, and their convictions, relationships and roles vis a vis the younger generations.
-These conversations form the cornerstone of my research for my practice in which I utilize various forms including painting, video, installation and also embroidery.
+This privacy is especially difficult to achieve considering the large size of most Palestinian families and the cramped proximity in which neighbors and families live to each other.
+In my research, I investigate the social contexts of sexuality and rely on the personal testimonies of the women I met.
+I had conversations with them about virginity, intimacy, sexual desire, gender norms, and their convictions, relationships, and roles vis a vis the younger generations.
+These conversations form the cornerstone of my research for my practice, in which I utilize various forms, including painting, video, installation, and also embroidery.

-I wonder what kind of intimate situations are born in a space and how many stories there are to share and I am keen to explore how this manifests in different places, contexts and corners of public space.
+I wonder what kind of intimate situations are born in space and how many stories there are to share, and I am keen to explore how this manifests in different places, contexts, and corners of public space.